Hindu

 The two-day festival begins with Holika Dahan — a bonfire on the eve — and continues with Rangwali Holi, when people play with coloured powder and water.
 It marks the defeat of the demoness Holika and celebrates the divine love of Krishna and Radha.

-Dates are calculated automatically and may vary by ±1 day.
-Always confirm with your local religious authority.
+Holi 2027 falls on Monday, March 22, 2027.
+Dates are based on astronomical calculations and may vary by ±1 day — always confirm with your local religious authority.

 Traditions & Observance